Martchus/syncthingtray/README.md

 Issues can be created on GitHub but please read the "Known bugs and workarounds" section in this document before.

-I provide binaries/repositories for some platforms.
+## Supported platforms
+Official binaries are provided for Windows and GNU/Linux for the x86_64 architecture and can be download from the release section on GitHub.
+This is only a fraction of the available downloads, though.
+I also provide further repositories for some GNU/Linux distributions.
 There are also binaries/repositories provided by other distributors.
 For a list with links, checkout the *Download* section of this document.
-The release section on GitHub only contains a fraction of the available options.

-## Supported platforms
-* Designed to work under any desktop environment supported by Qt with tray icon support (can be shown as regular window if tray icon support is not available)
-* No desktop environment specific libraries required (only for optional features/integrations)
-* Known to work under
+Syncthing Tray is known to work under:

+* Windows 10 and 11
-    * Plasma
+* KDE Plasma
-    * Openbox using lxqt/LXDE or using qt5ct/Tint2
+* Openbox using lxqt/LXDE or using Tint2
-    * Awesome/qt5ct
 * Cinnamon (native look and feel using [adwaita-qt](https://github.com/FedoraQt/adwaita-qt))
+* Xfce
+* Awesome
+* i3
+* macOS
 * Deepin Desktop Environment
-    * Xfce
 * Sway/Swaybar/Waybar (with caveats, see "Known bugs and workarounds")

-    * i3
-    * Windows 10 and 11
-    * macOS 10.14 Mojave
+This does *not* mean Syncthing Tray is actively tested on all those platforms or desktop environments.

-For Plasma, there's (in addition to the Qt Widgets based version) also a "native" Plasmoid.
+For Plasma, there is in addition to the Qt Widgets based version also a "native" Plasmoid.
 Note that the latest version of Syncthing Tray generally also requires the latest version of Plasma as no testing on earlier versions is done.
 Use the Qt Widgets based version on older Plasma versions.

 The section "Known bugs and workarounds" below contains information and workarounds for certain caveats.

 ## Features
-* Provides quick access to most frequently used features but does not intend to replace the official web UI
+* Provides quick access to most frequently used features but does not intend to replace the official web-based UI
     * Check state of directories and devices
     * Check current traffic statistics
     * Display further details about directories and devices, like last file, last